 - Maintenance.
 Maintain in good and safe working order and condition electrical, plumbing, sanitary, heating, ventilating, air conditioning, and other facilities and appliances, including elevators, if any, supplied or required to be supplied.

-- Heat.
+- Water and Heat.
 Supply running water and a reasonable amount of hot water at all times and reasonable heat, except where the building that includes the dwelling unit is not required by law to be equipped for that purpose or the dwelling unit is so constructed that heat or hot water is generated by an installation within the exclusive control of the resident and supplied by a direct public utility connection.

 4. Landlord Harassment or Privacy Violation